WordPressUtilities/wpubaseplugin/inc/WPUBaseCron/README.md

 WPU Base Cron
 ---

-Add Cron in your plugin.
+Add Cron to your plugin.

 ## Insert in the plugins_loaded hook